wesleylcai/public_notebook/paper_reviews.md

 7. COSMIC mutational signatures v2: 1A_aging, 4_tobacco, 7_UV, 10_POLE, 2_13_APOBEC were significant
 8. Loss of 9q34 was associated with sensitization - TRAF2 gene is important.
 Selective pressure comes from other genes on chr9, including CDKN2A
 9. CCND1 amplification associated with CPI resistance

+# A review of author name disambiguation techniques for the PubMed bibliographic database

+Objective:

+## Main points